A B O U T

 Eye Want Change promotes and spotlights Smartphone Filmmaking.
 We nurture creative self-expression and storytelling from a multitude of voices.

-We lead workshops and put on screenings / events focused on how to make meaningful films on smartphones, guerrilla filmmaking and how to harness accessible digital technology for social change.
+We lead workshops and put on screenings / events focused on smartphone filmmaking, guerrilla filmmaking and how to harness accessible digital technology for social change.

 Central to Eye Want Change is our annual international smartphone film competition.
 It is free to enter and awards prizes which help filmmakers develop their skills and projects.
 Its entry requirement is simple: Submit a short mobile film on a social issue that you care about.
 The 2017 competition is now closed.